Joystream/helpdesk/roles/council-members/README.md

 To make a proposal:
 1. Click the Proposals tab in the Pioneer sidebar (`/proposals`).
-2. This will provide a view of all of the currently active (as well as past) proposals.
+2. This will provide a view of all the currently active (as well as past) proposals.
 3. If there are fewer than five `active` proposals, you can click the `New Proposal` button at the top of the page.
 4. You will be given a list of proposal types; select the one which is required for your proposal.
 5. Make a note of the staking requirements, ensuring your account balance is sufficient to create the proposal.